 After implementing a baseline program, check back in with your employees and see what they think.
 Create another survey, or hold a company-wide meeting where employees can voice their opinions.
-From there, you can go back to the drawing board and either save or scrap some or all of the steps you've taken thus far, adding additional programs and incentives as their need becomes apparent.
+From there, you can return to the drawing board and either save or scrap some or all of the steps you've taken thus far, adding additional programs and incentives as the need becomes apparent.

 At-work Wellness Tips For Employees

-Government guidelines require that all workers receive a minimum number of breaks, a minimum amount of time for lunch, and a minimum number of vacation days.
+Government guidelines require that all workers receive a minimum number of breaks, a set amount of time for lunch, and a prescribed number of vacation days.
 Still, many employees won't take these breaks and rests.
 It's not uncommon for workers to work through their lunches, postpone breaks, and rack up vacation days that they never use.

 Daily breaks and regular vacations are integral to living a healthy lifestyle.
 We all need breaks and rest from the mental and physical labor we do at work.